The Robot Life

 Conclusion

-What will be the function of men within the emerging robotic driven economy?
+What will be the role of human beings in an emerging robot-driven economy?

 “The pace of progress in artificial intelligence (I’m not referring to narrow AI) is incredibly fast.
-Unless you have direct exposure to groups like Deepmind, you have no idea how fast—it is growing at a pace close to exponential.
+Unless you have direct exposure to groups like DeepMind, you have no idea how fast—it is growing at a pace close to exponential.
 The risk of something seriously dangerous happening is in the five-year timeframe.
-10 years at most.” —Elon Musk wrote in a comment on Edge.org, May 2016.
+Ten years at most.”

 No comments: